 § C-20.
 TERMS OF OFFICE OF APPOINTIVE CITY OFFICERS

 The term of office of each appointive officer shall be one (1) year except as otherwise provided by this Charter or other applicable law.
-An appointive officer may be removed at any time, with or without cause, by the appointment of a successor pursuant to this Charter.
-(There were questions about what this paragraph is intended to mean.
-What is an appointive office)
+An appointive officer may be removed at any time, with or without cause, by the appointment of a successor pursuant to this Charter or as permitted by other applicable law.

 § C-21.
-COMPENSATION OF CITY OFFICERS
+COMPENSATION OF CITY OFFICERS AND BOARDS AND COMMISSIONS

-The members of City boards and commissions shall receive no compensation for their services.
-The Common Council shall have the power to fix and change annual salaries or other compensations of all officers of the City subject to statutory limitations.
-(A question was raised about the Board of Assessment Review where it appears members were told that there would be compensation.)
+A. The members of City boards and commissions shall receive no compensation for their services.

+B. The Common Council shall have the power to fix and change annual salaries or other compensations of all officers of the City subject to statutory limitations.

 § C-22.
 COMMENCEMENT AND EXPIRATION OF TERMS OF OFFICE